Rachael Lammey – 2016 December 05

 Are you an existing Crossref member who wants to assign preprint DOIs?
 Let’s talk about getting started or migrating any existing content over to the dedicated preprint deposit schema.

 Interested in becoming a Crossref member to assign DOIs to your preprints?
-Contact our membership team so we can answer any questions and get you set up as a member.
+Contact our membership specialist so we can answer any questions and get you set up as a member.